jordi-bird/marcus-shop/README.md

 #### Product Configuration

 Flow to assemble a product with real-time updates.
+The customer can select a product to configure.
+Inside the form it is required to select a single option for each possible attribute.
+Some options may be disabled or have price modifications based on previous selections.
+Once all options are selected, it is allowed to proceed to checkout.

 ##### Components